NERDDISCO/webusb-dmx512-controller/README.md

 Manage a DMX512 universe with an Arduino-based controller directly from the browser by leveraging WebUSB.

-👉 To fully understand the background of this module you should read the article [WebUSB DMX512 Controller on Medium](). 👈
+👉 To fully understand the background of this module you should read the article [How to build a WebUSB DMX512 Controller by using an Arduino](https://medium.com/@timpietrusky/how-to-build-a-webusb-dmx512-controller-by-using-an-arduino-e0dd8efb7bf0). 👈

 ## Table of Contents